Darnahorna/giphy-project/README.md

 # Giphy App Vanilla JS 🐶

-This SPA is part of the test task for CDON company.

 The code for this makes use of the following HTML, CSS, JS features: Local Storage, ES6 Import/Export Syntax, Classes, Arrow Functions, Static Methods, Callback Functions, Event Listeners, QuerySelector, GetElementById, Template Strings, Class List, CSS Psuedo-Classes, Flexbox and HTML5 Data Attributes.